SMTG-Bham/ShakeNBreak/docs/Contributing.rst

 -------

-Unit tests are in the `tests <https://github.com/SMTG-Bham/ShakeNBreak/tree/main/tests>`_ directory and can be run from the top directory using ``unittest``.
-Automatic testing is run on the master and develop branches using `Github Actions <https://docs.github.com/en/actions>`_.
+Unit tests are in the `tests <https://github.com/SMTG-Bham/ShakeNBreak/tree/main/tests>`_ directory and can be run from the top directory using ``pytest`` or ``unittest``.
+Automatic testing is run upon pushes to all branches using `Github Actions <https://docs.github.com/en/actions>`_.
 Please run tests and add new tests for any new features whenever submitting pull requests.